raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 ### Solution Statement

-Planning to use Deep Learning to solve this problem.
+I plan to use Deep Learning techinques as the final solution.
 Number of words in the reviews field is not fixed and also the meaning doesn't depend directly on words but also on the context.
 So the same word can have different meaning depending on the surrounding words.
-Recurrent Neural Network is a type of Deep learning techqniue which deals with time series data of variable leangth and have had good success off late in area of natural languages.
-As part of this project, I want to learn about this field and apply to this problem.
+Recurrent Neural Network is a type of Deep learning techqniue which deals with time series data of variable length and have had good success off late in area of natural languages.
+As part of this project, I want to learn about RNN and apply to this problem.
 But, at the same time I would also like to apply normal machine learning techniques to understand how they peform in this given problem.

+### Benchmark Model

+I plan to compare the performance of RNN (or LSTM: Long-Short Team Memory) with that of traditional approaches like Naive Bayes.
+I will compare the accuracy or mean-squared error of each technique to analyse which one is more effective and try to find out the reasom for the same.
+Also, this is a Kaggle problem and the leader board shows good success rate.
+So, planing to taget accuracy of at least 90%.